Ocawesome101/pieces-to-practice/README.md

 #### DO NOT RUN THE WEB SERVER ON A PUBLICLY ACCESSIBLE COMPUTER.
 IT IS NOT SECURE, DOES NOT USE HTTPS, AND HAS NO AUTHENTICATION WHATSOEVER.

 Run `sudo env HOME=$HOME ./ws.lua` from the repository root to start a web interface on `localhost`.
-[Access it though your browser here.](http://localhost)  Most `ptp` functionality (sans practice sets) should be available through this interface.
+[Access it though your browser here.](http://localhost)  Most `ptp` functionality should be available through this interface.